szgaljic/f6/content/docs/foundations/dependency.md

 **Ownership** refers to who controls the dependency and how much influence or authority your team or organization has over it.
 The axis ranges from:

-- **Internal:** Dependencies that are owned, built, or directly managed by your team or organization.
+- **Internal Ownership:** Dependencies that are owned, built, or directly managed by your team or organization.
 These offer more flexibility and control over changes but require ongoing maintenance and expertise.
-- **External:** Dependencies provided by third parties, such as SaaS platforms, open-source libraries, or APIs.
+- **External Ownership:** Dependencies provided by third parties, such as SaaS platforms, open-source libraries, or APIs.
 These are convenient and reduce the operational burden but limit customization and are subject to external constraints (e.g., vendor priorities, licensing changes).

 {{% callout note %}}
 **Internal dependencies** align closely with your team’s goals but require resource investment to build and maintain, whereas **external dependencies** offer speed and efficiency but can introduce risks like vendor lock-in or opaque updates.